 Opaque decals – The design is printed on a white vinyl sheet; it provides a solid background and the view from the window is obscured.

 Perforated decals – The design is printed on a perforated vinyl sheet (small circular perforations); it provides a medium background but doesn’t block the view completely.

 Frosted decals – The design is printed on a sheet with a frosted finish; sheets can be perforated or opaque; part of the sheet or all of it may be frosted.

-Logos, promotions, menus, artwork and wayfinding tools: these are a handful of ways people use vinyl window stickers.
-Flexibility in printing, cutting and installation make stickers an incredibly creative medium.
+Logos, promotions, menus, artwork, and wayfinding tools: these are a handful of ways people use vinyl window stickers.
+Flexibility in printing, cutting, and installation makes stickers an incredibly creative medium.
 Given they are quite inexpensive, people are happy to change them seasonally and for special occasions.
-Though use by retailers for storefront windows is common, custom window decals can be found in restaurants, commercial buildings, offices, educational institutions and in doctor’s offices.
+Though use by retailers for storefront windows is common, custom window decals can be found in restaurants, commercial buildings, offices, educational institutions, and doctor’s offices.
 They are an excellent tool for: